ValksGodotTools/Inventory-2023-Old/README.md

 ## A Game Inventory being made in Godot 4 C#
 The goal of this project is to attempt to perfect a game inventory system so it can be used across all games that make use of inventories.

+## I really need help trying to figure out how to solve [#11](https://github.com/Valks-Games/Inventory/issues/11).
+I do not want to do anything more until this issue gets solved.

 #### Table of Contents
 1. [Features](#features)
 2. [Implemented Controls](#implemented-controls)